NicoleTiokhin/Java/Test.md

 In my WeatherSystem Class I wouldbe added methods to get current weather data and store it in a WeatherData object I wouldve serialized it like that weatherSystem.saveWeatherData("weatherData.ser");
 I wouldve deserialized it like that : WeatherData loadedData = weatherSystem.loadWeatherData("weatherData.ser");
+Imagine i have a loadWeatherData and saveWeatherData Method in the WeatherSystemClass to read the now deserialized file and serializing a WeatherData object and saving it to a file

 *your text*